Smyrna Elder Abuse Lawyer

 Nursing Home Neglect and Elder Abuse Attorney in Smyrna, GA

 At some point in the lives of our parents, grandparents, siblings, or other close relatives, they may become incapable of living alone.
 Having dementia or a physical disability may mean that our beloved family member needs round-the-clock care or assistance that a nursing home facility can provide.
 This is often a heart-wrenching decision, but one that is made a thousand times a day in our country.
 We worry about how the care will be administered and if our loved ones will be safe and their well-being respected.
 Sadly, nursing home neglect is too common.
-If you suspect that your loved one was injured because of nursing home neglect, call a skilled and knowledgeable Smyrna nursing home neglect lawyer.
+If you suspect that your loved one was injured because of nursing home neglect, call a skilled and knowledgeable Smyrna elder abuse lawyer.

-Nursing homes owe a duty of care to its residents to provide them a safe environment and one where their medical, nutritional, and emotional needs can be met.
-These facilities are designed to house and care for the elderly and disabled in a well-staffed and maintained facility where residents have clean rooms, may have their own kitchens, and have easy access to recreational activities.
-Facilities are supposed to offer cafeterias, lounge areas, and retain trained, caring staff who conduct exercise classes, administer medications, cook meals, and may shuttle residents to grocery stores, malls, churches, concerts, medical appointments, or other events.
+Nursing homes owe a duty of care to their residents to provide them with a safe environment and one where their medical, nutritional, and emotional needs can be met.
+These facilities are designed to house and care for the elderly and disabled in a well-staffed and maintained facility where residents have clean rooms, may have their own kitchens and have easy access to recreational activities.
+Facilities are supposed to offer cafeterias, and lounge areas, and retain trained, caring staff who conduct exercise classes, administer medications, cook meals, and may shuttle residents to grocery stores, malls, churches, concerts, medical appointments, or other events.
 However, many nursing homes are understaffed and retain ill-trained staff who ignore and neglect the residents.

 Nursing Homes are Highly Regulated